PhMajerus/FIGfonts/README.md

 Some character sets provided by MS-DOS `EGA*.CPI` contained different designs for the same Unicode character.
 This FIGfont unifies them to be as consistent as possible when used for mixed languages text.

 Hebrew (codepage 862) requires reversing the direction to right-to-left (RTL).
 As this font contains several codepages and supports mixing them, it does not enforce RTL.
-Use the `-R` option explicitely if you desire RTL mode, or reverse the Hebrew segments of the string in advance.
+Use the `-R` option explicitly if you desire RTL mode, or reverse the Hebrew segments of the string in advance.
 Windows codepage 1255 (ANSI - Hebrew) cannot be fully supported in FIGlet because it contains combining marks and LRM/RLM directional marks.

 Arabic support in MS-DOS (codepage 720) was provided using similar technology as the Hebrew support by the _MS-DOS Arabic Support Version 1.0_.